MDecker-MobileComputing/Docker-TOC/README.md

 <br>

-For some of the repos the resulting images are published [under this user](https://hub.docker.com/u/mide76) on *Docker Hub*.
+For some of the repos the resulting images are published [by user "mide76"](https://hub.docker.com/u/mide76) on *Docker Hub*.

 <br>